JChunX/web-control-net/README.md

 ### WebGPU Model Weight Loading

 The above step produces a set of WebGPU compute pipelines, with each compute shader requiring the matching weight buffer of the model to be loaded as input.
 These weight buffers are extracted from huggingface safetensors files.
-As these weights are quite large(~5.5 GB) and exceed the v8 JavaScript engine heap size limit, the weights are directly loaded into GPU buffers in chunks.
+As these weights are quite large(~5.5 GB for f32 weights) and exceed the v8 JavaScript engine heap size limit, the weights are directly loaded into GPU buffers in chunks.

 ### Frontend